Blackhall Primary School has an admissions limit of 43 pupils per year group from Upper Foundation to Year 6.

-You will also be able to access a copy of the guide for parents: Primary And Secondary School Admission Guide 2223 which will contain essential information that will help you in making your application.
+You will also be able to access a copy of the guide for parents: Primary And Secondary School Admission Guide which will contain essential information that will help you in making your application.
 If you cannot access the Council’s website please contact the School Admissions Team, using the details below, and you will be sent a copy of the guide for parents and an application form.
-Please note that the deadline for applications is midnight on 15 January 2022.
+The deadline for applications is Sunday 15th January 2024.

 School places and admissions – Telephone: 03000 265 897.